-The Assessment Committee will be ideally be comprised of faculty members that are representative of the department structure and or schools.
+The Assessment Committee will ideally be comprised of faculty members that are representative of the school structure.

 - Faculty Chair (Academic Senate)

 - o Member of Program Review Committee

-- Member of Guided Pathways Workgroup
+- o Participate in Guided Pathways-related activities

 - Member of Governance and Institutional Effectiveness Council

-- Attend Academic Senate to report on Assessment Committee
+- o Attend Academic Senate to report on Assessment Committee

 - Administrative Chair (Administration)

-- Member of Program Review Committee
+- o Member of Program Review Committee

-- Member of Guided Pathways Workgroup
+- o Participate in Guided Pathways-related activities

-- Member of Governance and Institutional Effectiveness Council
+- o Member of Governance and Institutional Effectiveness Council

+- Faculty Committee Members One faculty member from each school.
+If more than one faculty member from the same school is part of the committee, only one faculty can vote.
+One of the faculty should represent CTE programs and one faculty should be a counselor.

+- Student Services Representative

+- Learning Resource Center Representative

+- Institutional Effectiveness Representative

+- Student Representative